UplinkCoder/sdc32-experimental/README.markdown

-SDC - The Stupid D Compiler
+SDC32 - The Stupid D Compiler - EXPERIMENTAL 32BIT FORK
 ===========================
-This is the home of a [D](http://dlang.org/) compiler.
+This is _not_ the home of a [D](http://dlang.org/) compiler.
 SDC is at the moment, particularly stupid; it is a work in progress.
 Feel free to poke around, but don't expect it to compile your code.

 This compiler is based on [libd](https://github.com/deadalnix/libd) for D code analysis.
 It uses [LLVM](http://llvm.org/) and [libd-llvm](https://github.com/deadalnix/libd-llvm) for codegen and JIT CTFE.

 The code is released under the MIT license (see the LICENCE file for more details).
-Contact me at deadalnix@gmail.com
+/*Contact me at deadalnix@gmail.com*/

 SDC require DMD release `2.065` to compile.